sandraC1996/Cota_Portfolio/FP3.md

 ## Reference and Citations
-Through Shorthand you can see the reference and citations for the story.
+Through Shorthand you can see the references and citations for the story.

 Also, all the information used for this story can be found below: